pashaho/HoRope/README.md

 HoRope uses only one segment of a spline.
 You can select multiple splines and click HoRope button holding "ALT" to generate multiple ropes.

+If you whant your rope behaves more stable:
+In Project settings>Dynamics>Expert
+- set Steps per frame to 20 or higher
+- set Maximum Solver iterations per step to 20 or higher
+- set error treshold to 3% or less

 Contacts
 ------------
 Facebook: https://www.facebook.com/Pasha.kho